Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 ### During a Sprint, a Developer determines that the Scrum Team will not be able to complete the items in their forecast.
-Who should be present to review and adjust the Product Backlog items selected? (choose the best answer)
+Who should be present to review and adjust the Product Backlog Items selected? (choose the best answer)

 - [x] The Product Owner and the Developers.
 - [ ] The Scrum Master, the Project Manager, and the Developers.